cayeborreo/spunky-potato/content/posts/201908/something-old-something-new.md

 ![Goddamn, this book.](/media/20190817/new-book.jpg)

 [It was everything I hoped for, and more](https://www.goodreads.com/review/show/2930458358?book_show_action=false&from_review_page=1).
-RBW was so consistently weird: think Anti-Doors, goat-slaughtering during weddings, staying in a train car for sixty years. _That_ kind of weird, aka highly creative.
+RBW was so consistently weird: think Anti-Doors, goat-slaughtering during weddings, staying in a train car for sixty years. _That_ kind of weird; the kind that comes up with imaginative, out-of-this-world situations.
 But in between it also had some very real parts.
 No matter how ridiculous the setting was, the characters still felt very human, and their experiences were genuine and fleshed out.

 It's so good.

 There are certain attacks, too.
 Some lines you recognize from past conversations, some lines you realize you said yourself.
-I think anyone can find something from this that resonates with them.
+I think anyone can find something that resonates with them.

 It's been a while since I've read a book I liked so much that I highlighted some parts.
 And I have no idea what salted circus cashews taste like, but I definitely want a can for myself.